-Figure 4-59 MLD Snooping Router Port Settings window
+Figure 4-50 MLD Snooping Router Port Settings window

-Parameter Description Unit Select the unit you want to configure.
-Static Router Port This section is used to designate a range of ports as being connected to multicast- enabled routers.
-This will ensure that all packets with such a router as its destination vill reach the multicast-enabled router regardless of the protocol.
+Parameter Description Static Router Port This section is used to designate a range of ports as being connected to multicast- enabled routers.
+This will ensure that all packets with such a router as its destination will reach the multicast-enabled router regardless of the protocol.
 Forbidden Router Port This section is used to designate a range of ports as being not connected to multicast-enabled routers.
 This ensures that the forbidden router port will not propagate routing packets out.
 Dynamic Router Port Display router ports that have been dynamically configured.
 Ports Select the appropriate ports individually to include them in the Router Port configuration.